 - Liaison and co-operation with other organisations with similar objectives;

 - Support to existing government and food industry risk identification structures.

-The above-mentioned objectives of the organisation are supported by several strategies which amongst other includes:
+The above-mentioned objectives of the organisation are supported by several strategies which amongst others includes:

-- The establishment and maintenance of a successful national milk and other dairy products monitoring program;
+- The establishment and maintenance of successful national milk and other dairy product monitoring program;

 - The establishment and maintenance of a remedial action program for regular contraveners of legal standards;

 - Identification of non-conformances in the industry in respect of milk and other dairy products;

 - The establishment and maintenance of an effective communication program with stakeholders concerned;

 - The establishment and maintenance of a good working relationship with all stakeholders concerned.

 The processes to achieve the aforementioned objectives and strategies of the organisation are defined and implemented as goals funded on a statutory and non-statutory basis.
 The Projects for 2021 are listed below.
 Consideration should be given to the fact that current DSA Projects are well established which allows for demand-driven expansion and further development.